 All events are conducted on the same day; the body composition (height/weight and waist measurement) will be conducted first in the detachment, followed by the one minute of push-ups, one minute of crunches, and finally the 1.5 mile run.
 A small break of no more than three minutes is allowed between the push-ups, crunches and run.
 All physical events are normally conducted on the Fouts Field track on-campus.

 In Air Force ROTC, you will not only develop your knowledge and skills as a leader in the classroom, you will also apply them for two hours per week in the Leadership Laboratory.
 There, you'll develop your demonstration of command, effective communication, and knowledge of military customs and courtesies.
-LLab is an excellent environment to improve your verbal communication, planning and organizational skills.
-You'll also gain valuable hands-on management experience with your peers and have the unique opportunity to see what life is like on an Air Force base.
-Here are just a few of the LLab activities: customs and courtesies, critical thinking/problem solving exercises, effective time management, standardization, drill and ceremonies, leadership studies, Air Force officer careers, leadership-building exercises, and Air Force traditions.
+Leadership Laboratory is an excellent environment to improve your verbal communication, planning and organizational skills.
+You'll also gain valuable hands-on management experience with your peers.
+Here are just a few of the Leadership Laboratory topics: customs and courtesies, critical thinking/problem solving exercises, effective time management, standardization, drill and ceremonies, leadership studies, Air Force officer careers, leadership-building exercises, and Air Force traditions.

 The Air Force Officer Qualification Test (AFOQT) is a commissioning requirement for all cadets.
 It is a standardized test similar to the SAT with additional sections testing a student's knowledge of aviation and other flight-related knowledge.
-The AFOQT is typically administered in early the cadet's second year prior to leadership evaluation and development training (see below), and each cadet will have two chances to pass the test.
+The AFOQT is typically administered early in the cadet's second year and each cadet will have an opportunity to take the test twiceto pass the test.
 Freshman cadets may take the AFOQT at the end of the Spring semester to establish a standardized test score for future scholarship applications, if necessary.
-A passing score may be required to be nominated for leadership evaluation and development training.
+A passing score may be required to be nominated for Filed Training.
 This test is administered at the Detachment by our Testing Officer within the first few weeks of the Fall semester to 200s and 250s.
 Cadets are not permitted to group study nor share commericial study guides and/or study notes.
 Please review test information and official study guide here.

-All AFROTC cadets attend LEAD in the summer between their second and third year.
-LEAD is AFROTC's version of "basic training", but LEAD will not just test a cadet's ability to perform under stress, it is meant to evaluate military discipline and Air Force officer leadership potential.
+All AFROTC cadets attend FT in the summer between their second and third year.
+FT is AFROTC's version of "basic training", but FT will not just test a cadet's ability to perform under stress, it is meant to evaluate military discipline and Air Force officer leadership potential.
 This is a cadet's final evaluation in leadership, followership, and teambuilding before they will be allowed to enter the Professional Officer Course.
-LEAD is three weeks long and takes place at Maxwell AFB, AL and Camp Shelby, MS.
+FT is two to three weeks long and takes place at Maxwell AFB, AL.